gencay/vscode-chatgpt/README.md

 # ChatGPT as your copilot to level up your developer experience

+- ➕ ChatGPT Turbo support with GPT3.5 models
 - 📃 Access your ChatGPT web conversation history within VS Code.
 Switch between past conversations, continue them, or export all conversations to markdown.
-- ➕ ChatGPT Plus support.
 - 🔥 Streaming conversation support for both browser and API Key method.
 Stop the response to save your tokens.
 - 📝 Create files/projects or fix your code with one click or with keyboard shortcuts.
 - 🤖 Zero-Config setup.
 Simply login to OpenAI as usual.
 Or use OpenAI's official GPT3 APIs.